Verifying Device Drivers with Pancake

-From a programmer's point of view, \name looks and feels like a traditional imperative program language (see \autoref{l:example}, ignore the \verb|/@...@/| annotations for now). \autoref{fig:pancake-syntax} shows the current abstract syntax of \name, divided into expressions ($\mathit{exp}$) and statements ($\mathit{prog}$).
-The nuts and bolts of a typical \name program should be familiar to any programmer.
-Mutable variables, if statements, while loops and the like -- nothing fancy.
-This is a deliberate design decision: we want \name to feel simple and familiar to systems programmers, and minimise the cognitive overhead imposed by exotic language features.
-In our experience, this has been borne out in practice: systems programmers familiar with C have so far found \name easy to learn.

-Since \name is targeting verified low-level code, another key design concern is to give programmers direct access to low-level details without the language getting in their way.
+Another key design concern is to give programmers direct access to low-level details without the language getting in their way.
 This is part of the motivation for \name's perhaps most radical design decision: no static type system, and no distinction between different kinds of data.
-In sloganeering terms, we might say that \name is a language where everything is a machine word.
+In sloganeering terms, \name is a language where everything is a machine word.
 For example, there is no distinction between pointers and integers: it's all words.